Nursing Home Abuse & Negligence

 These laws mandate that nursing homes in Kentucky abide by strict basic standards of care for each resident under the facility’s supervision.
 The many specific rights guaranteed by federal and state laws aim to ensure the quality of life of each resident is respected and set quality standards for the provision of services and activities.
 When a nursing home or similar facility fails to meet these standards, victims and their loved ones can take legal action.

-Tips for Choosing an Acceptable Nursing Home
+Tips for Choosing a Nursing Home in Kentucky

 The Department of Health and Human Services (HHS) offers some great tools when you are looking for the appropriate nursing home to care for yourself or a loved one.
 The Medicare office offers important information on nursing homes, allowing you to compare nursing homes that are certified in Medicare and/or Medicaid.